edzmh96/new-fb-react-tutorial/README.md

       </div>
     );
 ```

+### Keys in array/iterator generation of components
-- "key" is a special property reserved by React to use in components generated in an array/iterator
+- "key" is a special property reserved by React to use in components generated in an array/iterator (refer to the first function in "About the components")
 - keys should be unique relative to the siblings
 - React uses 'key' as a property to determine which item in the array/list it should render, so if we're just shifting elements around it doesn't re-render
 - likewise, changing the key will cause the component to be destroyed and recreated